seano660/metoo_research/README.md

 To change the value of any parameter at runtime, use the optional `-P` flag followed by the desired key/value.

+To allow for rapid testing/debugging, the `samp_size` parameter of the consolidate_data component is preconfigured to a value of 1.
+Remove this parameter from the main `config.yaml` file, or set it to -1, to run the production pipeline.

 **NOTE**: Runtimes will be much longer when running the code from scratch, as it takes some time to configure/install the conda environments of each component.

 #### In interactive terminal (local environment)